-Specify the types of medication errors that providers are required to record: tate Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring the pf waiver providers in the administration of medications to waiver participants and how monitoring is po 0 0 f waiver providers in the administration of medications to waiver participants and how monitoring is pe a.
-Methods for Discovery: Health and Welfare
+Specify the types of medication errors that providers are required to record: • 6 ate Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the perf waiver providers in the administration of medications to waiver participants and how monitoring is perfo of of waiver providers in the administration of medications to waiver participants and how monitoring is performance.